Xilinx/mlir-aie/programming_guide/section-1/README.md

 def mlir_aie_design():
     <...
 AI Engine device, blocks, and connections ...>
 ```
 Let's look at how we declare the AI Engine device, blocks, and connections.
-We start off by declaring our AIE device via `@device(AIEDevice.npu)` or `@device(AIEDevice.xcvc1902)`.
+We start off by declaring our AIE device via `@device(AIEDevice.npu1_1col)` or `@device(AIEDevice.xcvc1902)`.
 The blocks and connections themselves will then be declared inside the `def device_body():`.
 Here, we instantiate our AI Engine blocks, which are AIE compute tiles in this first example.

 The arguments for the tile declaration are the tile coordinates (column, row).
 We assign each declared tile to a variable in our Python program.